muten84/xdcc4j/README.md

  - xdcc-search offer the basic API for searching on most suitable irc database bot on various channels.
  - xdcc-ft (ft stay for File Transfer) offer basic API to start, cancel, pause resume and remove your file transfers in really simple way.
  - xdcc-downloader: it can use xdcc-search and xdcc-ft for starting more downloads in parallel mode.
 It expose an awesome high level REST API for managing your downloader.
- - xdcc-ui contains basic User Interface widget providing basic user experience.
-Trough the web ui experience, users can control search and downloads of wanted files.
+ - xdcc-ui contains a web User Interface widget providing basic user experience.
+Trough the web ui experience, users can control searches and downloads of wanted files.

 Distributions:
 Xdcc Downloader 1.0-pre-alpha was released.
 There are some known issues.
 It will be solved in the next beta release.
 However your downloads and your search operation will work nicely.
 If you find some bugs or mistakes you can contact me, and feel free to open issues on github.